JujuAdams/Chatterbox/docs/latest/reference-variables.md

 2. Constants will not be exported or imported using `ChatterboxVariablesExport()` or `ChatterboxVariablesImport()`.

 Chatterbox constants can still have their value read by `ChatterboxVariableGet()` and can be found using `ChatterboxVariableFind()`.

+?> Whilst Chatterbox and YarnScript don't require any particular naming convention, we encourage the use of `SCREAMING_SNAKE_CASE` for variable names.

 &nbsp;